 Additional Helpful Tools for your Advocacy Role

 Transporting CASA Children

-Each CASA Volunteer Advocate is REQUIRED to complete the below Transportation Waiver, submit it to your Coordiantor and have it approved by your Coordinator each and every time you would like to transport your CASA kiddo.
+Each CASA Volunteer is REQUIRED to complete the below Transportation Waiver, submit it to your Advocate Supervisor and have it approved by your Advocate Supervisor each and every time you would like to transport your CASA kiddo.
 Below is the Transportation Waiver for you to download.